dbt-labs/snowflake_summit_formula1_workshop_draft/2-snowflake-configuration.md

 id: "2-snowflake-configuration"
 description: "Configure Snowflake"
 ---

-1. Log in to your trial Snowflake account.
-You can [sign up for a Snowflake Trial Account using this form](https://signup.snowflake.com/) if you don’t have one.
+In this section we’re going to sign up for a Snowflake trial account and enable Anaconda-provided Python packages.

-2. Ensure that your account is set up using **AWS** in the **US East (N. Virginia)**.
+1. [Sign up for a Snowflake Trial Account using this form](https://signup.snowflake.com/) if you don’t have one.
+Ensure that your account is set up using **AWS** in the **US East (N. Virginia)**.
 We will be copying the data from a public AWS S3 bucket hosted by dbt Labs in the us-east-1 region.
 By ensuring our Snowflake environment setup matches our bucket region, we avoid any multi-region data copy and retrieval latency issues.

 <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/2-snowflake-configuration/1-snowflake-trial-AWS-setup.png" title="Snowflake trial"/>